-The Doctor of Ministry (DMin) degree is a terminal professional doctorate that provides the opportunity for post-Master of Divinity (MDiv) education to pastors, missionaries, para-church ministry leaders, teachers, and other Christian leaders as a means to heightened professional development.
-The DMin at Capital Seminary and Graduate School provides academic coursework in several concentration areas and adds the elements of practical research and application.
+The Doctor of Ministry (DMin) degree is a terminal professional doctorate that provides the opportunity for a post-Master of Divinity (MDiv) education to pastors, missionaries, para-church ministry leaders, teachers, and other Christian leaders to heightened professional development.
+The DMin at Capital Seminary and Graduate School provides academic coursework in leadership studies with the integration of research and application.
 The delivery of the program does not require full-time residency for students.
-Through blended learning, ministry professionals are able to pursue intensive advanced study while remaining employed on a full-time basis in their vocational settings.
-Generally, the degree serves people who have earned the MDiv degree, are ordained, and are currently serving as associate or senior pastors, or as executives of church-related or other Christian institutions.
+Ministry professionals can pursue intensive advanced study through blended learning while remaining employed full-time in their vocational settings.
+The degree serves people who have earned the MDiv degree (or its equivalent), and currently serve as associate or senior pastors or executives of church-related or other Christian service organizations.

-The DMin promotes empirical research, creative reflection, and entrepreneurial application to the practice of ministry through interdisciplinary studies in Scripture, theology, and ministry practice.
-The degree's purpose is to enhance the critical thinking, research, and leadership skills of persons engaged in the leadership of congregations or church-related institutions.
+The DMin promotes empirical research, creative reflection, and entrepreneurial application to the practice of ministry through interdisciplinary studies in Bible, theology, and ministry practice.
+The degree's purpose is to enhance the critical thinking, research, and leadership skills of persons engaged in the leadership of congregations or faith-based organizations.

 The Doctor of Ministry is a cohort-based program.
 Students will enter with a group of 10-14 other students.
 The cohort will follow a prescribed sequence of courses together.
-Because cohort learning involves a group of students who start and finish their degree together, students experience a number of educational advantages.
+Because cohort learning involves students who start and finish their degrees together, students will experience several educational advantages.
 Cohort learning, combined in a blended manner with both face-to-face and internet-enhanced learning, offers one of the most effective learning opportunities available to doctoral students.
 Genuine, rich, and deep relationships will be developed through the course of the program as students support and serve each other in the quest for knowledge.
-As part of a cohort group, doctoral level students will be expected to exhibit a posture of collaboration, not competition.
+As part of a cohort group, doctoral-level students will be expected to exhibit a posture of collaboration, not competition.

 This program combines faculty-mediated online interaction with face-to-face seminar participation.
-This model enables students to benefit from a range of educational delivery systems while maintaining the highest level of academic quality.
-Students participate in online discussions and other learning activities led by both the professor and fellow students.
-On campus interactions involve open dialogue in face-to-face seminar sessions led by nationally renowned and published faculty members.
+This model enables students to benefit from a range of educational delivery systems while maintaining the highest academic quality.
+Students participate in online discussions and other learning activities led by the professor and fellow students.
+On-campus, interactions involve open dialogue in face-to-face seminar sessions led by nationally renowned and published faculty members.